Iván Silva (footballer, born 1994)

-Iván Ezequiel Silva (born 22 January 1994) is an Argentine professional footballer who plays as a central midfielder for Super League Greece 2 club Panachaiki.
+Iván Ezequiel Silva (born 22 January 1994) is an Argentine professional footballer who plays as a central midfielder for Super League Greece 2 club Zakynthos.

 Career

 Newell's Old Boys became Silva's first senior club 2014, he made his professional debut on 25 October during a draw against Godoy Cruz.
 He subsequently made six first-team appearances over the course of 2014, 2015 and 2016 for Newell's Old Boys.
 In July 2016, Silva joined Primera B Nacional's Argentinos Juniors on loan.
 He went on to make three appearances in the club's promotion-winning campaign of 2016–17.
 He returned to Newell's Old Boys in July 2017, but was soon loaned out again to Primera B Nacional side Guillermo Brown.
 He scored on his debut, in a 3–0 win over Flandria on 8 October.

 Brown was Silva's third career loan destination, with him joining the Primera B Nacional outfit on 23 July 2018.
 He remained for two years, appearing in twenty-eight fixtures and scoring one goal; versus Defensores de Belgrano.